The Bankrate promise

 If you are not employed, you still might be able to show proof of income for auto financing.
 If you have rental property income or investment earnings, bring documentation illustrating them.
 Your lender will look at your total documented income, available cash and credit history when determining your loan amount and rates.

 You can present 1099 forms, if relevant.
 Other options include bank statements and current profit and loss statements.

 Each time you apply for a loan, you will have to supply detailed information about yourself.
 This information is used to pull credit reports that are then analyzed to determine if you are a good candidate for the loan and to calculate your loan rates.
 These details include your:

 - Social Security number.

 When you are applying for a car loan, the lender will ask for proof of your address.
 This can be done using official paperwork with your name and address.

-Usually you need to show two papers that give the lender the same information.
-One is typically a utility bill, and the other can be a bank statement or a recently postmarked piece of mail.
+Usually, you must show two papers that give the lender the same information.
+One is typically a utility bill; the other can be a bank statement or recently postmarked mail.
 Other documents you could provide include a pay stub or a copy of your lease or rental agreement if you have one.